 Health /School Nurse

-The School Nurse is also available to offer help, advice and a listening ear to all our pupils and staff, and is available at a drop-in clinic for any pupil on Monday lunch times.
+The school nurse is available to offer help, advice and a listening ear to all our pupils and staff, and is available at a drop-in clinic for any pupil on Monday lunch times.
 She is contactable for advice at all times via phone and website.
 We have two medical rooms which are ‘open’ throughout the school day where the school secretaries (both qualified first aiders) will monitor a child who feels slightly unwell.
 With parental permission, the office will supply simple medication such as painkillers, which are ‘age’ appropriate and ice packs for grazes or knocks.
 Staff qualified in ‘First aid at work’ will provide first aid and look after your child.

 The school nurse contributes to the Health Education, is involved in the development of health related policies and also develops Individual Health Care Plans for those pupils with medical concerns.
 She also assists with the vaccination programmes and all Health Education delivered on EPR days.
 She is happy to get in touch with parents to give advice or pass your concerns on to a relevant department:

-If you have any concerns or worries please contact:
+If you have any queries or concerns please contact:

 St. Mary’s College - Promoting British Values